amrutprabhu/amrutprabhu.github.io/data/blog/2023/fido2-passwordless-authentication-with-keycloak.md

 This article is the second part of understating what is a FIDO2 passwordless authentication and how it works.

-You can read all about FIDO2 authentication and how it works in my first article “FIDO2 Passwordless Authentication With Keycloack — Part 1”.
+You can read all about FIDO2 authentication and how it works in my first article “FIDO2 Passwordless Authentication With Keycloak — Part 1”.

 Let's dive into looking at how we can implement FIDO2 passwordless authentication with Keycloak.

 **TL;DR:** If you want to start using the Keycloak config with FIDO2 passwordless authentication directly, you can refer to it from my GitHub repo [here](https://github.com/amrutprabhu/fido2-keycloak-authentication).

-## Set Up FIDO2 Authentication in Keycloack
+## Set Up FIDO2 Authentication in Keycloak

 For this, we will start an instance of Keycloak using docker-compose.